 It is easy to move a body part or joint out of alignment if you use the incorrect form.
 This can result in injury, so know exactly what you are doing and that you are using the appropriate weight.

 Lifting heavy weights necessitates the use of a spotter

 If you do not have a partner or someone to spot you, some exercises can be difficult to improve, which can stifle your progress.

 Now, when should we include machines in our workouts compared to free weights?

 Machines are safer to use especially for those who are rehabbing from an injury, machines restricts the range of motion making it easier to safely train a target muscle with less pain.

-Machines should not be exclusively used to try to build muscle but in conjunction with other compound movements.
-They will aid in providing additional stimulus for a maximal hypertrophy.
+They should not be exclusively used to try to build muscle but in conjunction with other compound movements.
+They will aid in providing additional stimulus for maximal hypertrophy.
 This is effective as an accessory movement.